effisso/mc-mod-installer/docs/QuickStart.md

 The following sections demonstrate how to get started with the tool if followed in order.

-## Installing {{TBD MOD LOADER}} Mod Framework
+## Installing the Fabric Mod Framework

-Clients connecting to YAMS must use install a separate mod framework on their machine.
-This framework must match the server for mod compatibility.
-Without the proper framework or mods, the connection will not be allowed, or will be unstable.
+Clients connecting to YAMS must install the Fabric mod framework on their machine.

-TODO
+The install is very easy, follow the guide on [Fabric's website](https://fabricmc.net/).
+Once complete, come back here and resume.

 ## Downloading and Installing the Mod Tool

-To help maintain mods and remove the burden of manually updating things, this tool was created to automate the installation of mods.
+To help maintain mods and remove the burden of manually updating them, this tool was created to automate the installation of mods.
 Head over to the [Releases page](https://github.com/effisso/mc-mod-installer/releases) and download the latest version of the tool.

 Unzip the contained application executable into your preferred location on your machine.
-A few suggestions:
+A few ideas:
-* Somewhere on the computer's PATH, so the command can be run from anywhere
+* Somewhere on the computer's PATH
-* Directly in your Minecraft installation folder, so it's easy to remember where it is
+* Directly in your Minecraft installation folder
 * Use a combination of both of the above by adding the Minecraft install location to your PATH to get the best of both worlds

 ## Verifying the Tool Works

 Open a new command prompt/terminal instance.
 If your executable is NOT somewhere in the PATH, [navigate the terminal's working directory](https://www.minitool.com/news/how-to-change-directory-in-cmd.html) to the folder where the executable was unzipped.

 Type `mcmods version` into the terminal and hit enter.
-Verify that some version string is printed (e.g. 0.1.23).
+Verify that some version string is printed (e.g. `0.1.23`).
 That number should match the number of the release downloaded earlier.

 ## Configuring the Minecraft Install Location